Weak and entropy physics-informed neural networks for conservation laws: Conclusion

 \section{Conclusion}

-We have presented WE-PINNs, a physics-informed neural network framework for the approximation of entropy solutions to nonlinear hyperbolic conservation laws.
-The method replaces the classical strong-form residual minimization with a space--time weak formulation derived from the divergence theorem, enforcing conservation through boundary flux integrals over dynamically sampled space--time control volumes.
-Entropy admissibility is incorporated in integral form via a one-sided penalty that selects the physically relevant weak solution without suppressing shock dissipation.
-The resulting loss functional is mesh-free, avoids explicit differentiation of the neural approximation, and remains well-defined in the presence of discontinuities.
-Furthermore, the method is remarkably easy to implement as it relies solely on a simple feedforward neural network without the need for auxiliary networks or complex saddle-point optimization.
-We have established a rigorous convergence analysis framework for scalar conservation laws, demonstrating that the $L^1$ error towards the entropy solution is explicitly controlled by the dual norm formulation of our discrete losses.
+We have presented WE-PINNs, a mesh-free space--time control-volume framework for the approximation of entropy solutions to nonlinear hyperbolic conservation laws.
+The method replaces the classical strong-form residual minimization with a weak formulation derived from the divergence theorem, enforcing conservation through boundary flux integrals over dynamically sampled space--time control volumes and incorporating entropy admissibility in integral form via the full Kru\v{z}kov family of one-sided penalties.
+The resulting loss functional is free of spatial derivatives of the neural approximation, introduces no artificial viscosity, relies on no fixed discretization mesh, and remains well-defined in the presence of shock discontinuities.
+A single feedforward network suffices, with no auxiliary potential networks, no test-function networks, and no saddle-point optimization.

+The contributions of this work are threefold.
+First, we formulated WE-PINNs as a mesh-free weak space--time control-volume method that simultaneously enforces integral conservation, integral Kru\v{z}kov entropy conditions for the full one-parameter family, and total-variation control, thereby addressing the structural limitations identified in existing weak, integral, and finite-volume-informed PINNs formulations.
+Second, we established a conditional $L^1$ convergence estimate via the Bouchut--Perthame framework for scalar conservation laws: the $L^1$ error towards the entropy solution is controlled by the entropy loss and an explicit sampling-consistency residual, as $\|U_\theta(\cdot,T)-u(\cdot,T)\|_{L^1} \leq K_{\mathrm{opt}}(\mathcal{L}_{\mathrm{ent}}^{1/4} + (R_{\mathrm{samp}}^{\mathrm{ent}})^{1/2})$, while the weak conservation defect is controlled separately by the conservation loss.
+To the best of our knowledge, this is the first such conditional $L^1$ estimate for a fully mesh-free space--time control-volume PINNs formulation with integral Kru\v{z}kov entropy enforcement.
+Third, we provided comprehensive empirical validation across scalar equations with convex and non-convex fluxes and hyperbolic systems in one and two spatial dimensions.